bloodstiller/bloodstiller.com/content/Walkthroughs/Escape-box.md

         -   **Here's where the magic happens**:
             -   We can now authenticate to services that accept certificate auth
-            -   ~~Note~~: Certipy extracts this the admin hash from TGT and presents us with it as well as saving the TGT as a `.cacche` file so we can then perform PTT attacks from the comfort of our attack box.
+            -   +Note+: Certipy extracts this the admin hash from TGT and presents us with it as well as saving the TGT as a `.cacche` file so we can then perform PTT attacks from the comfort of our attack box.

         -   **Privilege escalation opportunities**:
             -   Authenticate as a the privielged user with their hash.